openregister/registers-rfcs/content/snapshot-resource/index.md

 level bits myself”.

 The result is tension between these two needs and an ill-defined concept.

+Finally, there is a discrepancy of structure between JSON and CSV serialisations and not a strong reason for being that way.

-The proposal is to split both needs into dedicated resources.
+The proposal is to split both needs into dedicated resources and to make records converge across serialisation.

 ## Explanation